Your first year: an overview

 • You should also refer to the information about support and guidance available within your school or faculty in the Graduate School SharePoint area

-After the first month we hope that you will start to feel more settled and to make progress in your project, however it can take time and there are always people to help if you are having any difficulties.
-For more information, please see the Postgraduate researcher support and wellbeing page of the For Students website.
+After the first month we hope that you will start to feel more settled and to make progress in your project.
+However, it can take time and there are always people to help if you are having any difficulties; please see the Postgraduate researcher support and wellbeing page of the For Students website.
 Where there are circumstances that are impacting your engagement, attendance, or progression you should raise any concerns with your Graduate School, supervisory team or your Director of Postgraduate Research Studies who will be able to discuss your options with you.

 All Meet & Greet dates, as well as news, events and opportunities, are advertised on the PGR Teams space and the Doctoral College Events calendar

-Your First formal progress review will normally be due around halfway through your first year (or by 9 months for part time PGRs).
+Your First formal progress review will normally be due around halfway through your first year (or by nine months for part time PGRs).
 The deadline for this might be slightly different dependent on your candidature.
-You will receive further details about this from the Graduate School.
+You will receive further details about this from your Graduate School.

 In addition to the review it is important that you keep up to date with key progression requirements.